geoffgeorgein/bouncing-balls/readme.md

 The project structure is organized as follows:

 - `index.html`: The main HTML file containing the game canvas and script references.
-- `style.css`: Stylesheet for the game layout.
+- `styles.css`: Stylesheet for the game layout.
 - `index.js`: JavaScript file containing the game logic, including the Shape object, bouncing balls, and user-controlled evil circle.